|Standard Review Schedule

 - The NBOME surveys key stakeholders to help gauge perceptions about the abilities of the candidate pool and the appropriateness of the current standards.
 Those surveyed include osteopathic medical school deans and residency program directors who work regularly with the examinee population.
 The residency program directors include those from AOA- and ACGME-accredited graduate medical education programs.
 We also directly survey students and residents.

 - Physicians on the standard setting panels are carefully selected to assure broad representation of the profession with respect to clinical expertise and specialty, geographic considerations, age, gender, and ethnicity.
 Panelists are selected to include representation from clinical practice, colleges of osteopathic medicine, state medical licensing boards and graduate medical education programs.
-The NBOME regularly seeks panel nominations from deans of the colleges of osteopathic medicine, the American Association of Colleges of Osteopathic Medicine (AACOM), residency program directors from AOA- and ACGME-accredited programs, the Association of Osteopathic Directors and Medical Educators (AODME), and from the regulation and licensure communities.
+The NBOME regularly seeks panel nominations from deans of the colleges of osteopathic medicine, the American Association of Colleges of Osteopathic Medicine (AACOM), residency program directors from AOA- and ACGME-accredited programs, the Assembly of Osteopathic Graduate Medical Educators (AOGME), and from the regulation and licensure communities.

 - Consistent with best practices in standard setting used by other physician testing and regulatory organizations worldwide, the NBOME reviews all survey data, panelist judgments, and psychometric analysis to arrive at the final pass/fail standard for each examination.
 Consideration is also given to recent trends in candidate performance, the relationship of score precision to the pass/fail decision, as well as the political, social and educational implications of the data.